tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 2. In the menu, select **View-\>Other Windows-\>Package Manager Console**.

-3. In the new window that opens, run the following commands.
+3. In the new window that opens, run the following commands:

-> **Note**: These already exist in the project but are provided as a reference.

     a.
 Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory -Version 2.16.204221202.

     b.
 Install-Package Microsoft.Azure.KeyVault.

+> **Note**: These already exist in the project but are provided as a reference.

 4. From **Solution Explorer**, double-click the **web.config** file to open it.